vahona/birthday-app/readme.md

 - The Date I really don't understand about it

 ## More explanation
-- What you have done is good, I really need more practice
+- What you have done is good, I really need more practice,

 ## Any comments

+- I don't have any idea of date in this project, I dont understand